Tracing Generative AI in Digital Art: A Longitudinal Study of Chinese Painters' Attitudes, Practices, and Identity Negotiation: QUANTITATIVE FINDINGS

 \section{QUANTITATIVE FINDINGS}

-The quantitative results showed that participants’ attitudes toward generative AI in painting evolved in three phases.
-In 2021–2022, attitudes turned sharply negative, reaching their lowest point in 2022.
-In 2023–2024, evaluations improved markedly across dimensions such as aesthetic value, tool utility, inspiration, and willingness to learn, with professional painters showing greater acceptance than hobbyists.
-By 2025, attitudes had largely stabilized, remaining positive but without further significant gains.
+The quantitative results suggest that participants’ attitudes toward generative AI in painting evolved in three phases.
+In 2021–2022, attitudes became more negative, reaching a low point in 2022.
+In 2023–2024, evaluations improved across dimensions such as aesthetic value, utility, inspiration, and willingness to learn, with professional painters showing relatively higher acceptance than hobbyists.
+By 2025, attitudes appeared to stabilize at a generally positive level, with more modest changes over time.